-Ideal for use as a stuffing (toys, figures, pillows, etc.) or as sound insulation.
-Extremely water repellent, kapok was historically used as filler in life jackets.
+Kapok is ideal for use as a stuffing (toys, figures, pillows, etc.) or as sound insulation.
+Extremely water repellent, kapok fiber was historically used as filler in life jackets.

 Kapok is produced as part of the seed pod of the world's largest tree species, Ceiba pentandra.
 Native to W. Africa, Mexico, Central America and the Caribbean, kapok trees can grow to a height of 240 feet and a diameter of 10 feet.
 The primary commercial sources of kapok are Thailand and Indonesia.